jpcoyne/gettingdata/Codebook.md

          26  WALKING timeBodyAccelerometer_mean_X 0.2237301
 ```

+##### Write tidy data to a file
+The tidy data file, tidyDat.txt, has been save at the root level of this repository and has been submitted to the Coursera Getting and Cleaning Data Course Project.

+## Tidy Data Output
+### Description of the resulting analytical data set:

-The Tidy Data output is a table of 180 observations of 88 variables.
-The example below shows the first three columns and the first ten rows.
+The end result of the Course Project is a tidy data set containing 180 observations of 88 variables and saved in a text file named tidyDat.txt.
+The example below shows the first three columns and the first ten rows of the final data.
 The table contains the mean value of every measured variable for each unique combination of subject and activity.
 ```
    subjects           activity timeBodyAccelerometer_mean_X